-In this review we present the financial and operating results for the year ended 31 December 2013.
+In this review we present the financial and operating results for the year ended 31 December 2014.
 Atlas Management Company Limited ("AMC") is the Property Manager appointed by the Company to oversee the operation and management of Atlas' portfolio and advice on new investment opportunities.
-At 31 December 2013, the Company held a portfolio of twenty one properties comprising twelve investment properties of which eight are income yielding properties, two are held for capital appreciation and one is held for sale, two hotels and eight development properties.
+At 31 December 2014, the Company held a portfolio of twenty one properties comprising eleven investment properties of which six are income yielding properties, two are held for capital appreciation and three are held for sale, two hotels and eight development properties.